pedrocor12/rats_drug_study/README.md

 # Study of Weibull Distribution against a Normal distribution

-## Comparing the difference in weights from the datasets
+## Comparing if the treatment had an impact of on the weight of the mice